leoawesome/tribehired_test/README.md

 ## How to use

 1. localhost:3000/api/top
-It show the top post with the most comments.
+It shows the top post with the most comments.

 2. localhost:3000/api/top/{number}
-It show the {number} of top post with the most comments.
+It shows the {number} of top post(s) with the most comments.

 3. localhost:3000/api/search?postId=99&id=491&name=odio&email=Maxwell@adeline.me&body=natus
 You can change the route query in order to search the comments based on the criterias below: